 1. DO NOT SCRATCH!

 First of all, do not scratch or pick at it.
-It may feel tempting to pick at the loose skin, but avoid it.
-Scratching the flakes off is the wrong way to remove the skin; there are other options that will promote healing that also takes the dead skin away.
+It may feel tempting to pick at the loose skin but avoid it.
+Scratching the flakes off is the wrong way to remove the skin; other options will promote healing and remove the dead skin.

 2. Wash baby’s hair once a day.